mansim07/dataplex-labs/lab5-data-classification/README.md

 # Data Classification using DLP

+## 1. About
 You will use DLP Data Profiler in this lab so that it can automatically classify the BQ data, which will then be used by a Dataplex  to provide business tags/annotations.

+### 1.1.
+Prerequisites
+Lab2-data-security successfully completed.

+### 1.2.
+Duration
+~40 mins

+### 1.3 Concepts
+None

+### 1.4.
+Scope of this lab

+In this lab,  will focus on building Data products for all the source and consumer oriented domains.
+1. We will use Open Source Spark-serverless based Dataproc Templates to move the data incrementally from GC(raw/curated buckets) to BigQuery(refined datasets)
+2. We will use Dataplex DQ to validate the incoming data quality
+3. Use BQ SQL to transform the data and populate the final data products.
+We can also take necessary actions based on the DQ results(will be added to lab in future)
+4. We will use Dataplex catalog to search for the data products based on technical metadata
+5. We will use Composer to orchestrate the workflows for Merchants, Credit card analytics and transactions domains.

+### 1.5.
+Note
+None

+### 1.6.
+Documentation
+None

 ## Lab Instructions